How to Improve Your Ear With the Delightful Tune “Praeludium”

 The oboe takes over Theme C at 1:37.
 The accompaniment changes to focus on held chords with the second violins and violas singing an upward-moving line.
 The violin restates the horn’s line we heard a little while ago and extends it down farther.
 The oboe and horn answer at 1:50, slowing down just a bit before the rest of the strings take over, determined to get us back to our Happy Place (1:56).... before the rest of the strings take over, determined to get us back to our Happy Place Click To Tweet

-While the pluckiness and peppy tempo have returned, it takes several seconds for the strings to modulate back into F Major.
-They do, however, and we find ourselves back to the beginning of the piece, the oboe starting Theme A (2:03) and the layering process all over again.
-If you hadn’t listened to the opening a few times earlier, here’s another chance to catch some of the melodic lines you may have missed before.
+While the pluckiness and peppy tempo have returned, it takes several seconds for the strings to get back into F Major.
+They do, however, and we find ourselves back to the beginning of the piece.
+The oboe starts Theme A (2:03) and the layering process all over again.
+If you hadn’t listened to the opening a few times earlier, here’s another chance to catch the melodic lines you may have missed.

 We get Theme A in its entirety.
-When the melodic lines take a short break, the strings keep plucking away, although this time it’s toward the end of the piece.
-We get a few measures more of just the accompaniment, which then gives way to a line that walks up through the string section (2:40) and the final, two-note cadence from the entire ensemble.
+When the melodic lines take a short break, the strings keep plucking away.
+This time, however, they’re moving us toward the end of the piece.
+There are a few measures more of just the accompaniment, giving way to a line that walks up through the string section (2:40) and the final, two-note cadence from the entire ensemble.

-I hope that “Praeludium” has provided a bit of sunshine to a winter day, and that you’ll join me next time on Tonal Diversions.
+I hope “Praeludium” has provided a bit of sunshine to a dreary winter day.
 Thanks for reading!